bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 NOTE: _HTTP is a stateless protocol.
 Sessions make it stateful._

 Most applications need to keep track of certain state of a particular user.
 This could be the contents of a shopping basket or the user id of the currently logged in user.
 Without the idea of sessions, the user would have to identify, and probably authenticate, on every request.
-Rails will create a new session automatically if a new user accesses the application.
+Quails will create a new session automatically if a new user accesses the application.
 It will load an existing session if the user has already used the application.

 A session usually consists of a hash of values and a session ID, usually a 32-character string, to identify the hash.
 Every cookie sent to the client's browser includes the session ID.
 And the other way round: the browser will send it to the server on every request from the client.
-In Rails you can save and retrieve values using the session method:
+In Quails you can save and retrieve values using the session method:

 ```ruby
 session[:user_id] = @current_user.id